comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 The application should have aesthetic input elements and graphs to please the eye with a certain je ne sais quoi.

-Three months of part time developer time is not sufficient to produce a fully functioning weather application to compete in the existing market space.
-Hypothetically, if the application was fully implemented and could compete in the market, the resources used to host it are not configured to scale to meet demand.
-And the group is not in a position to pay for the underlying compute power to support a scaling solution.

 ## 7. System models

 ![diagram1](Pics/SequenceDiagram.jpg)